wazuh/wazuh-documentation/source/installing_ossec_wazuh.rst

 Installation
 --------------------

-.. note:: Remember we **ARE NOT** installing official OSSEC release, you need to compile and install Wazuh version.
+.. note:: Remember we are installing OSSEC HIDS forked by Wazuh.

 Create a folder on your preferred home directory and download the repository.